Judge: Gay couple’s child was US citizen at birth in Canada

 An attorney for the Kivitis said their suit is one of at least five cases to challenge how the State Department has applied its policy to same-sex parents.

 Immigration Equality executive director Aaron Morris, whose legal advocacy group represents the Kivitis, said other federal courts already have chastised the State Department’s “completely absurd interpretation of the law that disproportionately affects same-sex couples.”
-Litigating the cases consumes has caused “a lot of pain for these families,” Morris said.
+Litigating the cases has caused “a lot of pain for these families,” Morris said.

 “It’s just really frustrating and cruel that they won’t change this policy, especially when they’ve never articulated a single governmental interest that is served by the policy,” he added.